-Box 1: An integrated approach to energy and sustainable development
+Box 1: An integrated approach to energy and sustainable development in the NZE and SDS scenarios

-The Sustainable Development Scenario, introduced for the first time in WEO-2017, integrates three key objectives of the UN 2030 Agenda for Sustainable Development: universal access to modern energy services by 2030 (embodied in SDG 7), reducing health impacts of air pollution (SDG 3.9), and action to tackle climate change (SDG 13).
+The NZE and SDS scenarios integrates three key objectives of the UN 2030 Agenda for Sustainable Development: universal access to modern energy services by 2030 (embodied in SDG 7), reducing health impacts of air pollution (SDG 3.9), and action to tackle climate change (SDG 13).
 As a first step, we use the WEM to assess how the energy sector would need to change to deliver universal access to modern energy services by 2030.
 To analyse electricity access, we combine cost-optimisation with new geospatial analysis that takes into account current and planned transmission lines, population density, resource availability and fuel costs.

 Second, we consider outdoor air pollution and climate goals.
 The policies necessary to achieve the multiple SDGs covered in the Sustainable Development Scenario are often complementary.
 For example, energy efficiency and renewable energy significantly reduce local air pollution, particularly in cities, while access to clean cooking facilitated by liquefied petroleum gas also reduces overall greenhouse gas emissions by reducing methane emissions from incomplete combustion of biomass as well as by reducing deforestation.
 Trade-offs can also exist, for example between electric vehicles reducing local air pollution from traffic, but at the same time increasing overall CO2 emissions if there is not a parallel effort to decarbonise the power sector.
 Ultimately, the balance of potential synergies or trade-offs depends on the route chosen to achieve the energy transition, making an integrated, whole-system approach to scenario building essential.
 The multiple objectives of the Sustainable Development Scenario mean that technology choices differ from other scenarios solely driven by climate considerations.
 The emphasis of the Sustainable Development Scenario is on technologies with short project lead times in the power sector in particular, such as renewables, while the longer-term nature of climate change allows for other technology choices.
-Modern uses of biomass as a decarbonisation option is also less relevant in a Sustainable Development Scenario than in a single-objective climate scenario.
+Modern uses of biomass as a decarbonisation option is also less relevant in the NZE and SDS scenarios than in a single-objective climate scenario.
 This is because biomass is a combustible fuel, requiring post-combustion control to limit air pollutant emissions and - depending on the region in question - making it more costly than alternatives.

-Since WEO-2018 the Sustainable Development Scenario also looks at the implications for the energy sector for achieving several of the targets under United Nations Sustainable Development Goal 6 (clean water and sanitation for all) and what policymakers need to do to hit multiple goals with an integrated and coherent policy approach.
+Since WEO-2018 the Sustainable Development Scenario, and now the NZE as well, also looks at the implications for the energy sector for achieving several of the targets under United Nations Sustainable Development Goal 6 (clean water and sanitation for all) and what policymakers need to do to hit multiple goals with an integrated and coherent policy approach.
 Since WEO-2019, the time horizon is 2050, instead of 2040 as used in previous versions, in order to reflect in our modelling the announcements made by several countries to achieve carbon neutrality by 2050 and also allows us to model the potential for new technologies (such as hydrogen and renewable gases) to be deployed at scale.
-The interpretation of the climate target embodied in the Sustainable Development Scenario also changes over time, as a consequence of both ongoing emissions of CO2 as well as developments in climate science.
-WEO-2020 uses the IPCC's Special Report on Global Warming of 1.5°C (IPCC, 2018) to interpret the temperature consequences of emissions, and as a guide to emissions occurring outside the Energy sector from Land Use, Land-Use Change and Forestry.
+The interpretation of the climate target embodied in the Sustainable Development Scenario also changes over time, as a consequence of both ongoing emissions of CO2 as well as developments in climate science (refer to the emissions chapter for more details).